 - What project am I proud of that demonstrates I have the skills for my job objective?

-statements such as "Generated over $1 million in new business
+“Generated over $1 million in new business annually.”

-basic HTML coding."
-Is there any doubt that Sheila's a whiz
+Is there any doubt that Sheila’s a whiz on the computer?

 - What problem did I solve, how did I solve it, and what were the results?